suikan4github/linux-windows-raspipico/README.md

-# template_application
+# Linux / Windows / Raspberry Pi Pico compatible application
-A template application for C++ with CMake and GoogleTest
+This is a template project which can run on Linux, Windows and Raspberry Pi Pico.
 ## Description

 A CMake file template and sample C++ application which allows unit test by GoogleTest.
 This template application is :
 - Able to collaborate with [Visual Studio CODE](https://azure.microsoft.com/ja-jp/products/visual-studio-code/) editor.
 - Build in [GoogleTest](https://github.com/google/googletest) which is downloaded automatically.